Viterbo University logo

 Key Highlights

-• Founded in 1890 by the Franciscan Sisters of Perpetual Adoration.
+• Established in 1890 by the Franciscan Sisters of Perpetual Adoration.

 • Evolved from St. Rose Normal School to a comprehensive university.

-• First doctoral program in Nursing Practice introduced in 2013.
+• Introduced its first doctoral program (Nursing Practice) in 2013.

-• Fully accredited by the Higher Learning Commission.
+• Fully accredited by the Higher Learning Commission, ensuring high academic standards.

 Timeline